Xhinsoo/errorHandling/note.md

 It runs for every incoming req
 We can use it define 404 route:
     put app.use at the end of file, so if res/req cycle doesn't end, app.use will send 404 not found

+---
+app.get(path, callback, [callback])

+this is another way of using app.get, we can add multiple callbacks
+---
+next() : it will call next middle ware next(err): if we pass anything inside next, express will regard it as being an error and will skip anything non error handling routing and middleware functions.